-In the webinar, Ketil Koop-Jakobsen will talk about a report on requirements for new PID Services.
+In the webinar, Ketil Koop-Jakobsen talked about a report on requirements for new PID Services.
 To identify demands and requirements for emerging PIDs, FREYA collected user stories from their respective communities and networks.
 More than 70 user stories were compiled, each identifying a specific PID demand from the community.
-Koop-Jakobsen will introduce some of these stories and explain their influence on the development of new and emerging PID types.
-Amir Aryani, moreover, will shed light on FREYA’s work on the PID Graph, talking about the discussion around the concept of the PID Graph itself and how FREYA partners are contributing to the actual setup of such a Graph.
+Koop-Jakobsen introduced some of these stories and explained their influence on the development of new and emerging PID types.
+Amir Aryani, moreover, shed light on FREYA’s work on the PID Graph, talking about the discussion around the concept of the PID Graph itself and how FREYA partners are contributing to the actual setup of such a Graph.

-And Iryna Kuchma will talk how OpenAIRE is using PIDs for discovery, enrichment, and linking of research results.
+And Iryna Kuchma talked how OpenAIRE uses PIDs for discovery, enrichment, and linking of research results.